peregrineshahin/ChessProgrammingWiki/content/GPU.md

 ## Tensors

 MMAC (matrix-multiply-accumulate) units are used in consumer brand GPUs for neural network based upsampling of video game resolutions, in professional brands for upsampling of images and videos, and in server brand GPUs for accelerating convolutional neural networks in general.
-Convolutions can be implemented as a series of matrix-multiplications via Winograd-transformations [[12]](#cite_note-12).
+Convolutions can be implemented as a series of matrix-multiplications via Winograd-transformations <a id="cite-note-12" href="#cite-ref-12">[12]</a>.
 Mobile SoCs usually have an dedicated neural network engine as MMAC unit.

 ## Nvidia TensorCores

 ## With Nvidia [Volta](<https://en.wikipedia.org/wiki/Volta_(microarchitecture)>) series TensorCores were introduced.
-They offer FP16xFP16+FP32, matrix-multiplication-accumulate-units, used to accelerate neural networks.[[13]](#cite_note-13) Turing's 2nd gen TensorCores add FP16, INT8, INT4 optimized computation.[[14]](#cite_note-14) Amperes's 3rd gen adds support for BF16, TF32, FP64 and sparsity acceleration.[[15]](#cite_note-15)Ada Lovelaces's 4th gen adds support for FP8.[[16]](#cite_note-16) AMD Matrix Cores
+They offer FP16xFP16+FP32, matrix-multiplication-accumulate-units, used to accelerate neural networks.<a id="cite-note-13" href="#cite-ref-13">[13]</a> Turing's 2nd gen TensorCores add FP16, INT8, INT4 optimized computation.<a id="cite-note-14" href="#cite-ref-14">[14]</a> Amperes's 3rd gen adds support for BF16, TF32, FP64 and sparsity acceleration.<a id="cite-note-15" href="#cite-ref-15">[15]</a>Ada Lovelaces's 4th gen adds support for FP8.<a id="cite-note-16" href="#cite-ref-16">[16]</a> AMD Matrix Cores

 ## AMD released 2020 its server-class [CDNA](https://www.amd.com/system/files/documents/amd-cdna-whitepaper.pdf) architecture with Matrix Cores which support MFMA (matrix-fused-multiply-add) operations on various data types like INT8, FP16, BF16, FP32.
 AMD's CDNA 2 architecture adds FP64 optimized throughput for matrix operations.
 AMD's RDNA 3 architecture features dedicated AI tensor operation acceleration.
 Intel XMX Cores

 ## Intel added XMX, Xe Matrix eXtensions, cores to some of the [Intel Xe](https://en.wikipedia.org/wiki/Intel_Xe) GPU series, like [Arc Alchemist](https://en.wikipedia.org/wiki/Intel_Arc#Alchemist).
 Host-Device Latencies

 One reason GPUs are not used as accelerators for chess engines is the host-device latency, aka. kernel-launch-overhead.
-Nvidia and AMD have not published official numbers, but in practice there is a measurable latency for null-kernels of 5 microseconds [[17]](#cite_note-17) up to 100s of microseconds [[18]](#cite_note-18).
-One solution to overcome this limitation is to couple tasks to batches to be executed in one run [[19]](#cite_note-19).
+Nvidia and AMD have not published official numbers, but in practice there is a measurable latency for null-kernels of 5 microseconds <a id="cite-note-17" href="#cite-ref-17">[17]</a> up to 100s of microseconds <a id="cite-note-18" href="#cite-ref-18">[18]</a>.
+One solution to overcome this limitation is to couple tasks to batches to be executed in one run <a id="cite-note-19" href="#cite-ref-19">[19]</a>.

 ## Deep Learning